Services for Students with Disabilities

 • Volunteer Notetaking is another student who can provide a copy of their own class notes for the eligible student to use as a supplement to the student’s own notes.

-• Faculty are asked to request for a volunteer either as an announcement in class, on Canvas or via Email.
+• Faculty are asked to request a volunteer either as an announcement in class, on Canvas, or via Email.

 • You only need 1 volunteer per course, even if there are multiple SSD students.